Welcome to Molly’s Canopy!

-My passion for family history research caught fire decades ago on a trip to Montréal, Québec — where I found my paternal great-great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.
+My passion for family history research took root decades ago on a trip to Montréal, Québec — where I found my paternal great-great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.

 Since then, I have visited archives and records repositories, courthouses and cemeteries — and spent hours online in the quest for vital genealogy documentation.

 Yet what brings the records to life is traveling to places where my ancestors lived, worked, raised families, contributed to their community life and sometimes even made history — and the stories that those visits reveal.

 On Molly’s Canopy I share some of those ancestral stories, along with tips on how to plan a visit to an ancestor’s home area and ways to get the most out of family history research and road trips.

 I hope you’ll join me on the journey!